 We believe it’s important to know who you’re working with.

-Our team keeps growing with a brand new position!
 We are happy to introduce Rachel Petropoulos to the team as Sustainability Specialist.
-Rachel officially started with CIFT in June this year and she is ready to tackle a special sustainability initiative for the state.
-We asked her some questions to get a glimpse into her role and what makes her excited for this new position.
+We asked her some questions to get a glimpse into her role and what makes her excited for this position.

 What motivates you to wake up and go to work?